A Large Range of Accommodation Styles

 Rediscover Tours only select the best accommodations for your tour.
 To provide you a unique experience we offer a large range of accommodation styles.
 Years after years we have selected the best hotels, ryokans, minshukus… all around Japan.
 Based on your taste and the destinations you would like to visit we will give you the best options.
 We have created the following page to help you better understand the different types of accommodations you can find in Japan.

 Ryokan are Japanese inns offering Japanese-style rooms.
-There are many different types and styles of ryokans and their quality can vary greatly according to the price.
-Many offer full course traditional dinner and breakfast.
+There are many styles of ryokans and their quality can vary greatly.
+Many offer full course traditional kaiseki dinner and breakfast.
 Ryokan can be found in most areas in Japan, including in the heart of large cities as well as in the remote countryside.
-The below shortlist will give you an idea of what’s a ryokan.
+Below is a shortlist of ryokans to give you an idea of what they offer.
+We highly recommend staying in at least one ryokan during your time in Japan.

 Sanga Ryokan, Kurokawa Onsen, Japan